CharakteristikeImmutableDataEng

 I will not repeat myself by explaining constant expressions and user-defined literals in detail.
 I have already done it in the posts to constexpr and user-defined literals.
 I want to make only two observations:

-1. By the declaration constexpr all variables, class MyDistance instances and functions become constant expressions.
+1. By declaring constexpr, all variables, class MyDistance instances, and functions become constant expressions.
 The compiler performs, therefore, the necessary operations at compile time.

 2. All variables, instances, and functions – excluding std::cout – are constant expressions.
 That means the entire program will be executed at compile time.
 Therefore, all used variables and instances are immutable.
 Only the output of the program 255900 m in line 77 is performed at run time.